 Among the most common causes seem to be fractures, not by chance according to a study conducted on a sample of patients a high percentage of them had achieved CRPS following fractures or bone injuries cause of body pain.

-It is therefore clear that the incidence of CRPS varies from case to case, even if it is thought that this disease manifests itself as an exaggerated inflammatory response to trauma.
+It is therefore clear that the incidence of CRPS varies from case to case.
 The clinical results of the limb affected by CRPS reveal pain, body pain, edema, erythema, temperature increase and impairment of function.
 Tissue trauma generates the release of pro-inflammatory cytokines such as interleukin and tumour necrosis factor alpha, which together with neuropeptides increase vasodilation and plasma extravasation, generating the typical characteristics of acute CRPS type II.
-According to clinical analysis, the manifestation of acute CRPS and body pain is thought to be due to an exaggerated inflammatory response to trauma.
-To which the patient reacts with pain, edema, erythema, temperature increase and impairment of function, the five characteristic signs of inflammation.
+According to clinical analysis, the manifestation of acute CRPS and body pain is thought to be due to an exaggerated inflammatory response to trauma, to which the patient’s body reacts with pain, edema, erythema, temperature increase and impairment of function, the five characteristic signs of inflammation.
 Moreover, the original neuronal damage is thought to be one of the major and decisive triggers of both types of CRPS I and II.
 This theory has been supported by studies that have revealed that a decrease in the density of neuronal fibers implies an increase in aberrant fibers of unknown origin whose dysfunction is attributable to the feeling of excessive pain.

 Central and peripheral sensitization